 - Design: Create a product, service, or process that will better address customer needs based on findings.

 - Verify: Test the design and either deliver it to the client or put a plan in place to monitor its success and efficacy at addressing customer needs.

-Six Sigma methodlolgy may have roots in manufacturing, but its broad, widely applicable principles have given it a respected reputation far beyond the warehouses of GE and Motorola.
-If your team is struggling to understand failures or unexpected results, taking a Six Sigma-inspired approach will help you comb through your process to find any gaps.
+- Measure and analyze to find gaps: Six Sigma methodology may have roots in manufacturing, but don’t let that deter you from using its approach to finding and reducing mistakes.
+If your team is struggling to understand failures or unexpected results, don’t make assumptions about what you think might be the cause.
+Taking a Six Sigma-inspired, scientific approach will help you comb through your process effectively to find any gaps.

 - Rely on data for a more accurate picture: Even if your team has already been successful at achieving its goals, Six Sigma’s approachable steps could help you better use data to measure your wins and areas for improvement.

 By taking pieces of this proven methodology and adapting it to your existing workflow, you’ll be better equipped to maintain consistency, streamline your processes, and achieve success across your projects.

 Ready to put Six Sigma process mapping to work for your projects?